Overview of Life in our Dog Training School

 Police Dog training is conducted at our Spencer, IN location with occasional seminars and conventions off-site.

 Tim Miller is a certified Master Trainer and the Training Director at Conifer Canine.
-Tim has trained hundreds of dogs since 1992.
+Tim has trained thousands of dogs since 1992.
 Desiring to be more than a backyard hobbyist, Tim received professional Certification in every training venue that Conifer Canine offers.
 He has the experience desired by our clients, who have learned to value his input and expert advice.
 He has taught extensively in a public setting, including dog training seminars and Conifer Canine’s Dog Trainer College, where trainers are trained.
 Tim frequently takes refresher courses on subjects relating to dog training thereby maintaining relevancy and competency.
-He is a member of several training groups as well as the Association of Professional Dog Trainers
+He is a member of several training groups as well as the International Association of Canine Professionals.

 Jeremiah J. Johnson is a certified Master Trainer.
 Jeremiah was medically discharged from the US Marines.
 Thereafter, he decided to work with his passion – dogs.
 He is a Dog Trainer College graduate, graduating in 2016 with honors.
 After graduation, Jeremiah began his own training business known as Fidelis Canine .
 He also works as an instructor/trainer here at Conifer Canine.